imotov/elasticsearch-stable-dummy-plugin/README.md

-A example project for building a stable plugin for elasticsearch
+An example project for building a stable plugin for elasticsearch
 =============================

 ## Building the plugin: